skip to Main Content

 Who We Help

-The Samaritan Car Care Clinic works on a referral basis with Northern Kentucky social service agencies to help low-income families with car repairs.
+The Samaritan Car Care Clinic works on a referral basis with Northern Kentucky social service agencies to help low-income families in Boone, Kenton and Campbell counties with car repairs.
 Repairs are done using a shared-cost model with the goal of helping the families get to their jobs and stay on the path to self-sufficiency.

 What We Do